nuejs/nue/packages/nuejs.org/docs/tags.md

   `tabs` tab labels are separated with a semicolon (";") or pipe ("|") character.
 Can also be given as a plain value like in the above example.

-  `wrapper` wraps the tabs inside a parent element with a class name specifeid on this property
+  `wrapper` wraps the tabs inside a parent element with a class name specifeid on this property.

-  `key` optional key for "aria-controls" and "aria-labeled" attributes as specified on the [MDN documentation](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-controls#example)
+  `key` optional key for "aria-controls" and "aria-labeled" attributes as specified on the [MDN documentation](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-controls#example).